MultiSafepay/docs/content/checkout/multiple.md

     Recurring payments are supported for all card payments.

-    📘 **Note:** To test card details, see Test payment details – [Credit and debit cards](/docs/testing#credit-and-debit-cards).
+    **⚠️ Note:** To test card details, see Test payment details – [Credit and debit cards](/docs/testing#credit-and-debit-cards).

     To use recurring payments in your payment component, you need to enable recurring payments for your account.
 If you haven't already, email [\[sales@multisafepay.com\](mailto:sales@multisafepay.com)](mailto:[sales@multisafepay.com](mailto:sales@multisafepay.com))

     </details>

-    📘 **Note:** We use the `orderData` object to ensure the payment methods are enabled, e.g. for the currency, country, and order value.
+    **⚠️ Note:** We use the `orderData` object to ensure the payment methods are enabled, e.g. for the currency, country, and order value.

 2. Construct a `PaymentComponent` object in the `test` environment using the `order` object and your API token: